Nigeria's ruling party wins election in key oil state

 “I think it is also a reflection of the changing voting pattern of the people in the region who want to be part of the central government headed by Buhari.”

-Bayelsa and central Kogi are among seven states where gubernatorial elections are being held at different times from the general election due to court rulings.
-The results of the Kogi election on Saturday were still awaited.
+Bayelsa and Kogi are among seven states where gubernatorial elections are being held at different times from the general election, due to court rulings.

+On Monday afternoon, INEC announced that incumbent APC governor Yahaya Bello had claimed a second term in charge of Kogi state after a vote that also saw deadly violence and electoral malpractice.

+Police said three people were killed while voting materials were snatched and election officials harassed by gangs loyal to the rival parties.

 Nigeria, Africa’s most populous nation with 190 million people, has a long history of electoral violence.